bootstrapworld/curriculum/lessons/distance-formula/langs/en-us/slides.md

 {layout="Investigate-DN"}
 # Distance in 2 Dimensions

-Extension:
+OPTIONAL:

 If we knew the lengths of the hypotenuse and one leg of the triangle, could we use the formula @math{A^2 + B^2 = C^2} to compute the length of the other leg?

-Have students take a look at the two examples on @printable-exercise{pages/distance-comparing-code.adoc}.
-There's a subtle difference between the two examples!
+Take a look at the two examples on @printable-exercise{pages/distance-comparing-code.adoc}.

+- There's a subtle difference between the two examples!
 What is it?
-Can you explain why they need to be written differently?
+- Can you explain why they need to be written differently?

 <!--
 It is _extremely common_ for students to put variables in the *wrong order*.
 In other words, their program looks like